Prismic CMS

 fields can be injected directly into your app since their value is either a

-.
+string, a number, or a boolean.
 Here are the simple fields:

 - Color